lvgl/lvgl/docs/README.md

 reStructuredText does not impose any particular heading levels assigned to certain characters since the structure is determined from the succession of headings.
 So if you are modifying an existing .RST file, please follow the pattern already in use.

-If you are creating a new .RST file, this convention is used:
+If you are creating a new .RST file, use this convention:

     =====
     Title